lgunay-em/feature-toggles/backend/README.md

 ### Technologies Involved

 - Spring Boot as RESTful Backend Web Framework
+- Gradle as build tool.
+(Requires 6.3 or later.)
 - JUnit for unit testing
 - Mockito for mocking in tests